TonZaga/BranhamBudgetTracker/readme.md

 3. Calculate and display data based on an external factor
         - Upon entering a name at startup, we get today's date and notify the user how many days are left in the month.

+4. Visualize data in a graph, chart, or other visual representation of data
+        - At any point (preferably after all data has been entered), a user can "generate breakdown" from the main menu.
+        Openpyxl will create a pie chart on the Calc worksheet from data calculations made from other formulas within the workbook.

 ```